Probing topological relation between high density and low density region of 2MASS with hexagon cells: Hexagon cells

 \subsection{The Topological Type $\tau(m_1,m_2)$}

-Based on the definition of $n_1$ , we could divide the six edges into inner edges and outer edges two groups and consider the connectedness of inner edges or outer edges.
-We use $m_1$ to represent the number of connected inner edges group and use $m_2$ to represent the number of connected outer edges group, that is $\tau(m_1,m_2)$ (see Fig. 1).
-So $\tau(0,1)$ means a single cell surrounded by 6 unlike neighbors (same with $n_1=0$) and $\tau(1,0)$ means a single cell surrounded by 6 like neighbors (same with $n_1=6$). $\tau(1,1)$ means likely that the cell is on the boundary of the clusters or voids, so its two kind of neighbors are connected separately. $\tau(2,2)$ represents a string-like structure and the string penetrates the cell and results in two groups for each of kind neighbors. $\tau(3,3)$ is complicated and its special shape possibly implies a mesh structure.
+Based on the definition of the inner and outer edges in Section 2.2, we could divide the six edges into a group of inner edges by which we consider the connectedness of the inner or outer edges.
+We use $m_1$ to represent the number of connected inner edge groups and $m_2$ to represent the number of connected outer edge group; we denote the topological type by $\tau(m_1,m_2)$.
+For example (see Figure 2), $\tau(0,1)$ represents a single cell surrounded by six unlike neighbors (same as $n_1=0$); $\tau(1,0)$ represents a single cell surrounded by six like neighbors (same as $n_1=6$); $\tau(1,1)$ likely means that the cell is on the boundary of the clusters or voids, so its two kinds of neighbors are connected separately; $\tau(2,2)$ represents a string-like structure in which the string penetrates the cell and results in two groups for each type of neighbor; $\tau(3,3)$ is complicated and its special shape possibly implies a mesh structure.